What are Layers?

 overrideConfigFrom(string $path, string $key): void

-Deep-merges the config file at $path over the already-loaded config key $key after the application boots.
+Deep-merges the config file at $path over the already-loaded config key $key.
 Layer values win over whatever was loaded first.
+Skipped when config:cache has produced a cached config.

 $this->overrideConfigFrom(__DIR__ . '/../../config/orders.php', 'orders');